Awakening - a Last Hero Story

 "With their hearts tainted, their desire for power grew.
 They used spells to bring the first group of people under their control and from there others followed.
 When they had a tenth of the world's population under their control they emerged for what they truly were.
 The powers of darkness had corrupted their appearance and no one recognized them.
-With their appearance came the first explicit act of evil.
+With their appearance came the first publicly known and explicit act of evil.

 "Despite the wickedness of the three, the side of good had already procured it a warrior to fight.
 Alone he stood against the entire world; alone and unaware of the extraordinary power that was in him.
 It was at the very conception of his death that the power erupted.
 He had little control over these powers, powers that made the might of the three look like the mere entertainers they once were.

-"In his first act, he charred half the planet, killing many in the process.
+"In his first unintentional act, he charred half the planet, killing many in the process.
 Exhaustion then overtook him and he later awoke knowing what he had done.
 But in his awakening he was reborn with wisdom and knowledge from ages past.
 He knew the battle must continue if his planet had any chance of survival."
 She stopped suddenly and looked at Slae.

 Slae was lost in the story, and asked, "Did he win?"